Travel guide

 Frequently asked questions about eSIM and physical SIM simultaneously

-Can I use eSIM and physical SIM at the same time on any mobile phone?
+Can I use eSIM and physical SIM at the same time on any mobile?

 Not on all.
-You need a mobile phone with Dual SIM + eSIM support.
-Most iPhones since XS (2018), Samsung Galaxy S21 onwards, and many Pixels support it.
+You need a mobile with Dual SIM + eSIM support.
+Most iPhones from XS (2018), Samsung Galaxy S21 onwards, and many Pixels support it.
 Check your model's specifications on the manufacturer's website before activating an eSIM.

-Do I lose my number when activating an eSIM?
+Do I lose my number when I activate an eSIM?

-No. The eSIM is an additional or replacement line that does not affect the number on your physical SIM.
+No. The eSIM is an additional or replacement line that does not affect your physical SIM number.
 You can keep your usual number on the physical SIM and use the eSIM for data or a second line without any risk to your current number.

-On most devices, you can only have data active on one SIM at a time, although you can change which one uses it at any time from the settings.
+On most devices, you can only have active data on one SIM at a time, although you can switch which one uses it at any time from the settings.
 Some Android models allow automatic switching based on available signal.

-What happens with calls and SMS on Dual SIM + eSIM?
+What about calls and SMS on Dual SIM + eSIM?

 You can receive calls and SMS on both lines simultaneously.
-Both are active and attentive.
-For outgoing calls and SMS, you will need to choose a default line, although you can change it at any time when making a call.
+Both are active and ready.
+For outgoing calls and SMS, you will need to choose a default line, although you can switch at any time when making a call.

 Does the travel eSIM work as a second line without touching my physical SIM?